AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 // {name: "Alberto", surname: "Montalesi", age: 25, nationality: "Italian"}
 ```

-As our `const` is named the same way as the properties we are using we can reduce our typing by a lot.
+As our `const` are named the same way as the properties we are using, we can reduce our typing.

 &nbsp;